-RNase H (rnh) is an endoribonuclease that degrades the RNA strand of RNA:DNA hybrid molecules.
-RNase H digestion produces ribonucleotide molecules with 5-phosphate and 3-hydroxyl termini.
-RNase H is nearly inactive against single- and double-stranded RNA molecules.
+E. coli RNase H (rnh) is an endoribonuclease that degrades the RNA strand of RNA/DNA hybrid molecules (1,2).
+RNase H digestion produces ribonucleotide molecules with 5’-phosphate and 3’-hydroxyl termini.
+RNase H is nearly inactive against single or double-stranded RNA molecules.

-The source of the protein is a recombinant E. coli strain carrying the RNase H (rnh) gene from E. coli.
+The enzyme is purified from a recombinant E. coli strain carrying the RNase H (rnh) gene from E. coli.

-One unit is defined as the amount of enzyme that will hydrolyze 1 nmol of RNA from an 3H-labeled DNA:RNA hybrid molecule into acid-soluble material in 20 minutes at 37°C.
+One unit is defined as the amount of enzyme that will hydrolyze 1 nmol of RNA from a 3H-labeled DNA:RNA hybrid molecule into acid-soluble material in 20 minutes at 37°C.

-Unit activity is measured using a twofold serial dilution method.
-Dilutions of enzyme were made in 1X RNase H reaction buffer and added to 50 µs reactions containing 3H-labeled poly(rA), poly (dT) DNA and 1X RNase H Buffer.
-Reactions were incubated 20 minutes at 37°C, placed on ice and release of TCA soluble counts was analyzed.
+Unit activity is measured using a 2-fold serial dilution method.
+Dilutions of the enzyme were made in 1X RNase H reaction buffer and added to 50 µL reactions containing 3H-labeled poly(rA), poly (dT) DNA, and 1X RNase H Buffer.
+Reactions were incubated for 20 minutes at 37°C, plunged on ice, and release of TCA soluble counts was analyzed.

 Protein concentration (OD280) is determined by OD280 absorbance.

-Double-stranded endonuclease is determined in a 50 µl reaction containing 0.5 µg plasmid DNA and 10 µl enzyme solution that was incubated for 4 hours at 37°C.
+Double-stranded endonuclease is determined in a 50 µL reaction containing 0.5 µg of plasmid DNA and 10 µL of enzyme solution incubated for 4 hours at 37°C.